electrichive/waggledance/electric-hive-learning-guide.md

 At some point along this way, you should be able to get a job.
 Congratulations!

-# Get a better job doing the kind of work you want to do (2-5 years)
+# Step 7: Get a better job doing the kind of work you want to do (2 - 5 years)
 Keep pushing yourself to improve.

 Read: http://designingyour.life/

-# Do good in the world; hack the planet (1 lifetime)
+# Step 8: Do good in the world; hack the planet (1 lifetime)
 Now that you're a successful software engineer, give back!
 Please consider contributing to the Electric Hive's cause by:

 * Mentoring a new programmer